mptsolutions/PixelsRoll20ChromeExtension/README.md

 3. Click the pin icon next to Roll20Pixels extension.
    * This will pin the Roll20Pixels icon <img src="src/images/d20.png" width="16"/> to the address bar.
 4. Click the Roll20Pixels icon <img src="src/images/d20.png" width="16"/> to open the Pixel connection window.
-   * The Pixel connection window float in the main Roll20 game space.
+   * The Pixel connection window floats in the main Roll20 game space.
 It can be moved around anywhere on the page.
 5. Click the Connect button and select a Pixel.
 Once connected, the Pixel will be listed in the connection window.
    * Continue for each Pixel.
 6. Click the checkbox to enable / disable each Pixel that should be included in rolls.